Leadership and Program Oversight

 Physician, Central Texas VA

 Holli Sadler is a board-certified Internal Medicine Specialist with the Central Texas VA outpatient center.
 She is also an Assistant Professor in the Department of Internal Medicine and the Dell Medical School and is affiliated with numerous hospitals in the Austin area.
-She attended medical school and participated in residency at the University of Texas Southwestern Medical School in Dallas.
+She attended medical school and participated in a residency at the University of Texas Southwestern Medical School in Dallas.

 Rishi Sawhney, MD